Farber98/ERC20-swap/README.md

 🪙 Swap between ERC20 tokens.

-📜 Allow an intermediate contract to transfer tokens on behalf of the token holder
+📜 Allow an intermediate contract to transfer tokens on behalf of the token holder.

 # Development-Goal